bioconda/bioconda.github.io/_sources/recipes/commec/README.rst.txt

    :depends on biopython:
    :depends on blast: ``>=2.17``
+   :depends on flask:
    :depends on hmmer:
    :depends on infernal:
+   :depends on mkcert:
    :depends on numpy:
+   :depends on openpyxl:
    :depends on pandas:
+   :depends on psutil:
    :depends on pycountry:
    :depends on python: ``>=3.10``
    :depends on pyyaml:
    :depends on tar:
-   :depends on wget:
+   :depends on werkzeug:
-   :depends on yaml:
+   :depends on xlrd:
    :depends on zstd:

    :additional platforms: